mchao409/bubble-chess/README.md

 # Bubble Chess

-### A 2-player capture the flag game created with Flask.
+### A 2-player capture the flag game created with Flask (currently under development)

-Current functionality only allows one computer to open two browser windows of the game to play against each other.